Master's in Speech Language Pathology

 The Master’s Program in Speech Language Pathology at UL Lafayette is fully accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association.
 This means that the core program is very much like master’s in speech pathology programs at universities across the nation.
 As in any other accredited program, you will meet the academic requirements for the ASHA Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP).
 You will have the specified number of clinical hours in a variety of clinical settings, and the coursework will be sufficient to cover the depth and breadth of knowledge you will need.

 So how is our master's in speech pathology program different?
 What makes a degree from UL Lafayette special?
+Why not let our alumni tell you?
+We’ve gathered exit survey data and comments from the most recent alumni groups from our 2024-2026 cohorts

 Collaboration

 Our academic faculty is involved in the clinic, and our clinical faculty often attend academic classes with the students.
-You can especially see this collaboration in the summer when academic and clinical faculty jointly supervise in one of our popular group projects
+You can especially see this collaboration in the summer when academic and clinical faculty jointly supervise in one of our popular group projects.

 As a student, you may be working with school-aged children in our successful summer literacy project or with groups of adults with aphasia on conversational and literacy-related skills.
 Perhaps you will get to work with adolescent and preschool fluency groups, or groups for children who use AAC devices to communicate, or social groups for high functioning children on the autism spectrum.
-Masters in Speech Pathology Program

 The key is that each group is structured and facilitated by both academic and clinical faculty members who have expertise in those areas.